telefonicaid/fiware-cygnus/flume/README.md

 * httpclient-4.2.1.jar
 * httpcore-4.2.2.jar

-In addition, as already said, remember to overwrite the APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar package with this one:
+In addition, as already said, remember to overwrite the `APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar` package with this one:
 * libthrift-0.9.1.jar

-Finally, if you are planning to use the OrionMySQLSink, include the latest MySQL connector in APACHE_FLUME_HOME/plugins.d/cygnus/libext:
+### OrionMysQLSink dependencies

+These are the packages you will need to install under `APACHE_FLUME_HOME/plugins.d/cygnus/libext/` **if you did not included them in the Cygnus package**:

-* mysql-connector-java-5.1.26-bin.jar
+* mysql-connector-java-5.1.31-bin.jar

 ## Cygnus configuration